VMBoehm/vae/README.md

 ### Outputs

 The code automatically saves checkpoints and exports the trained model.
-During the training, the several summaries can be visualized with tensorboard
+During the training, several summaries can be visualized with tensorboard

 ```
 tensorboard --logdir='./model/'